Name: Zauo New York

 If you’ve read or explored the birthday parties I plan for my kids and anyone I know, I usually have a theme going on based on the celebrant’s likes and interests.
 Well my dad loves fishing and what better place to take someone who loves fishing than to this!

 We enter and see tables of people laughing, talking and others at the fishing areas, well, fishing.
 We were brought up to the second floor and luckily got the best seat in the house that evening, “on the boat”.
 I was so excited I felt like a kid again.
 It was my first time fishing.
 We were told we would need to fill out a form in order to get our one day fishing license for Zauo’s.
 My family giggled as we filled it out and signed our names.
-Moments later, we were handed our fishing license for the evening.
+Moments later, we were handed our fishing license and our fly fishing rods for the evening.

 We explored the different options for fishing with the prices of each fish to be caught.
 I especially appreciated that there was a snippet of info about each fish too, align with a photo of what the fish looked like.
 The prices start at $65 I believe and go all the way up to the over $150 for Dungeness crab.
 We were told there was no catch and release, so what we fish we caught was what we had to buy.
 We liked how the fish were organized into sections for each type of fish, so you won’t accidentally fish for a fish that is way over your budget.

 There was a ritual for birthdays and we were happy we got to take part in it.
 It involves the drums and a little chant I forgot, but it was a fun experience and definitely different from other birthday rituals we’ve experienced at other restaurants for birthdays.
 It felt like we were momentarily transported to have dinner at another country.
 My brother and his girlfriend have visited Japan before and they say that the ambience and food presentation of the restaurant reminded them a lot of Japan.